 Private landlords have the power to evict tenants behaving anti-socially if other steps do not resolve the problem.
-They cannot apply for an injunction, but they can involve the local authority or the police.
+They cannot apply for an injunction, but they can involve the local authority or the police, who can.

-6.1 Moving to alternative accommodation
+8.1 Moving to alternative accommodation